Impact of the COVID-19 pandemic on sports: Golf

 Fox Sports opted out of its 12-year contract to broadcast the championships of the USGA and sold the rights to NBC Sports, with reports suggesting that Fox did not want to work around programming conflicts with its NFL and college football coverage, and that the USGA vetoed a proposal to move the tournament entirely to pay television channel Fox Sports 1.

-Recreational golf has also been affected, with many countries and regions ordering the closure of golf clubs and courses.
-To enforce social distancing, regulations may require golf clubs to stagger tee times or restrict how services such as pro shops and golf carts are used.
+Recreational golf was also affected, with many countries and regions ordering the closure of golf clubs and courses.
+To enforce social distancing, regulations in some areas required golf clubs to stagger tee times or restrict how services such as pro shops and golf carts are used.
 The game was played under no-touch rules.
 Ball washers and bunker rakes were decommissioned and "pin in" rules were placed on the green.
 To accommodate no-touch golf, holes were modified with an elevated rim or made shallow with a piece of foam (most often a cut pool noodle) or drain pipe or a safety plate.
 Some courses deployed a lift system that could be lifted with a putter head.
 If the edge of the hole was above the ground level, the ball is deemed to have been holed if the ball comes in contact with the raised rim or cylinder.

 On 5 June 2021, after completion of the third round of the Memorial Tournament on the PGA Tour, Jon Rahm was notified that he had tested positive for COVID-19.
 Rahm was leading the Memorial Tournament by 6 strokes before having to withdraw due to Tour protocols.
 Rahm became the first positive, asymptomatic case as part of the tour's routine, contact-tracing protocols.

 In 2022, the 2022 LPGA Tour cancelled the Buick LPGA Shanghai, while the WGC tour cancelled the HSBC Champions, both set for China in the autumn.
 The CJ Cup, originally planned for South Korea, will be moved to the Savannah, Georgia region for the 2023 tournament in October 2022.
-The Savannah areah already hosts the RBC Heritage in April, with a tournament in Gillisonville, which for the second consecutive year hosts a replacement tournament.
+The Savannah area already hosts the RBC Heritage in April, with a tournament in Gillisonville, which for the second consecutive year hosts a replacement tournament.
 (The Palmetto Championship was held in Gillisonville as a replacement for the RBC Canadian Open in 2021.)

-During the 2022 Tour Championship, the PGA Tour made permanent a special rule change for the 2021 Sentry Tournament of Champions in Kapalua, Hawaii, effective the 2023 tournament.
-Because the 2020 calendar year had reduced tournaments, the Tour allowed the 30 players who qualified for the Tour Championship to participate in the Tournament of Champions.
-On August 23, 2022, the PGA Tour announced the pandemic-induced rule change would be used starting in 2023.
+A rule change was made for the 2021 Sentry Tournament of Champions in Kapalua, Hawaii, which the 30 players who qualified for the 2020 Tour Championship would be allowed to participate due to the reduced schedule.
+On August 23, 2022, the PGA Tour announced the pandemic-induced rule change would become standard starting in 2023, with the tournament dropping the "Tournament of Champions" moniker, as all 30 finalists qualify for the season opening event, even if the player did not win during the previous season.